CoreDNS (kube-dns) Resolution Truncation Issue on Kubernetes (Amazon EKS)

 How to remedy the issue?

-Therefore, to remedy the issue, here are possible solutions can be adopted:
+Therefore, the following solutions can be considered:

 Solution 1: Using EDNS0

-- 1) Resolve the domain by querying
+• 1) Resolve the domain by querying CNAME

 $ dig -t CNAME my-svc.default.cluster.local